What's New for 2020 Guide

 Rain: If rain is an issue, we recommend bringing a tarp to cover your project and weigh it down with some heavy objects, or tie it down with rope.
 Keep in mind that a tarp can also become a kite in heavy wind.

-Wind: Roosevelt Island is in an open harbor with little protection from the wind.
+Wind: Roosevelt Island is in an open space with little protection from the wind.
 If your project is lightweight, or involves lightweight materials, consider how you will handle a breezy day or storm.

-Much of Roosevelt Island is an open, grassy area, and as such, you should be prepared to protect yourself from the sun.
-Consider bringing sunscreen; wearing a hat, sunglasses, or other appropriate attire; or bringing a shade structure to protect yourself and your crew as needed.
-Plan to have enough water with you to stay hydrated on hot, sunny days.
+Sun: Much of Roosevelt Island is an open, grassy area, and as such, you should be prepared to protect yourself from the sun.
+Bring sunscreen; wearing a hat, sunglasses, or other appropriate attire and consider bringing a shade structure to protect yourself and your crew.
+Bring reusable water bottles and plan to have enough water with you to stay hydrated on hot, sunny days.